-Proposed repositioning of the 16.6-acre former Boston Globe headquarters at 135 Morrissey Boulevard in Dorchester.
-The existing three-story office and industrial building would be retained and retrofitted into a 695,000-square-foot modern hub for creative office, laboratory and retail uses dubbed The BEAT.
-The project would create spaces to stimulate growth in fields such as robotics, life sciences and high-tech manufacturing.
+Repositioning of the 16.6-acre former Boston Globe headquarters at 135 Morrissey Boulevard in Dorchester.
+The existing three-story office and industrial building will be retained and retrofitted into a 695,000-square-foot modern hub for creative office, laboratory and retail uses dubbed The BEAT.
+The project would create spaces to stimulate growth in fields such as robotics, life sciences, and high-tech manufacturing.

-The BEAT would include 360,000 square feet of office space and 300,000 square feet of flex/light industrial space, along with retail including a 10,000-square-foot fitness center, a 100-seat restaurant and a micro craft brewery with a food component, including an outdoor beer garden.
-A portion of The BEAT would be dedicated to robotics-related work.
-868 parking spaces and over 200 bicycle storage spaces would be provided on site.
-Smaller outbuildings would be removed from the existing 815,000-square-foot existing building in order to construct The BEAT, creating 695,000 square feet of space.
+The BEAT will include 360,000 square feet of office space and 300,000 square feet of flex/light industrial space, along with retail including a 10,000-square-foot fitness center, a 100-seat restaurant and a micro craft brewery with a food component, including an outdoor beer garden.
+A portion of The BEAT will be dedicated to robotics-related work.
+868 parking spaces and over 200 bicycle storage spaces will be provided on site.
+Smaller outbuildings will be removed from the existing 815,000-square-foot existing building in order to construct The BEAT, creating 695,000 square feet of space.

-A new multi-story atrium would be constructed at The BEAT’s entrance, creating a central gathering area with a food hall and collaborative meeting and gathering spaces.
-The atrium would allowing natural light to circulate throughout the building; new curtain wall and upgraded windows would be installed for further natural lighting enhancement.
-The atrium would be open to the public during working hours.
+A new multi-story atrium will be constructed at The BEAT’s entrance, creating a central gathering area with a food hall and collaborative meeting and gathering spaces.
+The atrium will allow natural light to circulate throughout the building; new curtain wall and upgraded windows will be installed for further natural lighting enhancement.
+The atrium will be open to the public during working hours.

-A new multi-use path would be created around the site, restoring the adjacent Patten’s Cove public park and integrating the site into the surrounding Dorchester community.
-In total, The BEAT would add over 3,000 jobs to the Dorchester economy.
-Construction of The BEAT is anticipated to commence in the third quarter of 2018 and last 12 to 14 months.
-The BEAT is located minutes from Interstate 93 and a five minute walk from JFK/UMass Station on the MBTA Red Line and Commuter Rail.
+A new multi-use path will also be created around the site, restoring the adjacent Patten’s Cove public park and integrating the site into the surrounding Dorchester community.
+In total, The BEAT could add over 3,000 jobs to the Dorchester economy.
+The BEAT is located minutes from Interstate 93 and a five-minute walk from JFK/UMass Station on the MBTA Red Line and Commuter Rail.
 The following are renderings of The BEAT: